mooahmad/prestaconcept.github.io/presta-cms-core/contributing.md

 # How to contribute to the project

-PrestaCMS is release as an open source project and every contribution are welcome and appreciated.
+PrestaCMS is released as an open source project and every contributions are welcome and appreciated.

 ## Code contributions